-The Illinois State Police Merit Board has seven members who are appointed by the Governor with the advice and consent of the Illinois Senate to serve six-year terms.
+The Illinois State Police Merit Board has seven members who are appointed by the Governor with the advice and consent of the Illinois Senate to serve four-year terms.
+No member shall be appointed to serve more than two terms, and no more than four members shall be affiliated with the same political party.
 The Merit Board meets quarterly.

 CADET APPLICANT PROCESS

 The State Police Merit Board certifies applicants to the Illinois State Police for appointment.
 Applicants undergo written testing, physical ability testing, a background investigation and review, and an oral interview.

 The State Police Merit Board certifies Illinois State Police Officers as eligible for promotion to the rank of Sergeant, Master Sergeant, Lieutenant, and Captain.
 Examinations for each rank are held biennially.
 Sergeant and Master Sergeant examinations are administered on even numbered years.
 Lieutenant and Captain examinations are administered on odd numbered years.